This Coconut & Lime Soap DIY project is easy to make and the soap is great for normal to dry skin.

 ● Wooden stir stick

-Zest a lime, using a cheese grater.
-Pat dry with paper towel.
-Cut the soap into 1 inch chunks.
-Melt the soap in the microwave for 30 seconds.
-Stir.
-If it is not completely melted, put it back on for 10 second increments, until fully melted; stirring each time.
-Add the lime zest.
+Cut the soap into 1 inch chunks to allow the soap to melt more easily.
+Melt the soap in the microwave for 30 seconds at a time.
+Stir thoroughly.
+If the soap base is not completely melted, put it back on for 10 second at at time, until fully melted; stirring each time.
+Add the fresh lime zest.

-Pour into the silicone mold.
-(Optional) Lightly sprinkle with more lime zest on top of the liquid soap mixture.
-Mist lightly with rubbing alcohol to help reduce bubbles.
-Let set for about 3-4 hours.
+Pour into your silicone mold.
+If you have spare lime zest, sprinkle the top of the soap with more lime zest on top of the liquid soap mixture.
+Mist lightly with rubbing alcohol to help to reduce air bubbles.

 Posts may contain affiliate links.
 If you purchase a product through an affiliate link, your costs will be the same but Practical Frugality will receive a small commission.
 This helps cover some of the costs of running this site.
 We appreciate your support!